Gauhati Medical College and Hospital

-The Gauhati Medical College and Hospital, the second medical college to be established in Assam, is also a health care institution.
-It provides medical education at undergraduate, postgraduate and superspecialty levels.
+The Gauhati Medical College and Hospital, the second medical college to be established in Assam, is a health care institution.
+It provides medical education at Undergraduate, Postgraduate and Superspecialty level.

 History

-Dr. John Berry White, MRCS, a British surgeon of the East India Company, was the pioneer to start health education and health care in Assam.
-He established a medical school known as 'Berry White Medical School' at Dibrugarh, Assam in 1898–99.
-The school was upgraded and on 3 November 1947 the Assam Medical College, Dibrugarh, was established and it stands as the first medical college in Assam.
+Dr. John Berry White, MRCS, a British surgeon of the East India Company, was the pioneer of health education and health care in Assam.
+He established a medical school known as 'Berry White Medical School' in Dibrugarh, Assam in 1898–99.
+The school was upgraded and on 3 November 1947, the Assam Medical College, Dibrugarh, was established and it stands as the first medical college in Assam.

 With increasing demands for health care and health education, the need for more medical colleges in Assam was felt.
-The state government in 1959 headed by Mr. B.P.
-Chaliha, the Chief Minister of Assam, Mr. Fakaruddin Ali Ahmed, the Finance Minister, and Mr. RupNath Brahma as the Medical Minister of Assam decided to have a second medical college in Assam.
-On 7 November 1959 the state government set up a committee to go into the matter and submit their report.
+In 1959, the state government, headed by Bimala Prasad Chaliha, the then Chief Minister of Assam, Fakaruddin Ali Ahmed(Finance Minister), and Rup Nath Brahma (Minister of Health and Family Welfare of Assam), decided to have a second medical college in Assam.
+On 7 November 1959, the state government set up a committee to look into the matter and submit their report.

-After several rounds of discussions, the committee visited sites at Ulubari, Jalukbari, Chandmari and other areas of the city of Guwahati and also parts of Silchar.
-The committee submitted its report on 26 April 1960 stating that it was feasible to start the Gauhati Medical College from August 1960 in the vacant Ayurvedic College buildings and the Physical Education Training buildings at Jalukbari, Guwahati but no such place was immediately available at Silchar to start the Silchar Medical College.
-The committee recommended Ulubari for Gauhati Medical College and Ghungoor for Silchar Medical College to be the permanent sites.
+After several rounds of discussions, the committee visited sites at Ulubari, Jalukbari, Chandmari, and other areas of the city of Guwahati, as well as parts of Silchar.
+The committee submitted its report on 26 April 1960, stating that it was feasible to start the Gauhati Medical College from August 1960 in the vacant Ayurvedic College buildings and the Physical Education Training buildings at Jalukbari in Guwahati.
+However, no such place was immediately available at Silchar to start the Silchar Medical College.
+The committee recommended Ulubari as the permanent site for Gauhati Medical College and Ghungoor as the permanent site for Silchar Medical College.

-So the state government started the colleges with preclinical classes in the vacant buildings of the Ayurvedic College at Jalukbari, Guwahati with 60 students for Gauhati Medical College and 40 students for Silchar Medical College as a twin college.
+Then, the state government started the colleges with preclinical classes in the vacant buildings of the Ayurvedic College at Jalukbari, Guwahati, enrolling 60 students for Gauhati Medical College and 40 students for Silchar Medical College, which operated as twin colleges.
 By a state government order no. MM-D/275/60/45 dated 26 June 1960, Dr. S.N.
-Sarma, the Principal and Supdt. of the Assam and Supdt. of the Assam Medical College & Hospital, Dibrugarh was entrusted with starting the preclinical classes at Jalukbari from August 1960 and with starting medical colleges at Gauhati and Silchar in addition to his duties in the AMC, Dibrugarh.
+Sarma, the Principal and Superintendent of Assam Medical College & Hospital, Dibrugarh, was entrusted with starting the preclinical classes at Jalukbari from August 1960 and overseeing the establishment of medical colleges at Gauhati and Silchar, in addition to his duties at the Assam Medical College, Dibrugarh.

 Accordingly, the vacant Ayurvedic College buildings at Jalukbari were taken over and arrangements were started by August 1960.
 On 20 September 1960, the functioning of the Gauhati Medical College was formally inaugurated.
 The first batch of the 100 students were interviewed and selected in the AMC, Dibrugarh in the last week of September 1960.
 Preclinical classes were started from 10 October 1960.